Swaminarayan Akshardham (Delhi): Akshardham Mandir

 The Akshardham Mandir was designed by BAPS Swamis and Virendra Trivedi, a member of the Sompura family.
-It is entirely constructed from Rajasthani pink sandstone and Italian Carrara marble.
-Based on traditional Hindu architectural guidelines (Shilpa shastras) on maximum temple life span, it makes no use of ferrous metal.
-Thus, it has no support from steel or concrete.
+It is constructed from Rajasthani pink sandstone and Italian Carrara marble.
+According to traditional Hindu architectural guidelines (Shilpa shastras), the temple was constructed without ferrous metals and thus has no support from steel or concrete.
+The architecture is inspired by the Māru-Gurjara architecture style.

-The mandir also consists of 234 ornately carved pillars, nine domes, and 20,000 murtis of swamis, devotees, and acharyas.
-The mandir also features the Gajendra Pith at its base, a plinth paying tribute to the elephant for its importance in Hindu culture and India's history.
-It contains 148 life sized elephants in total weighing a total of 3000 tons.
+The mandir contains 234 carved pillars, nine domes, and many murti statues.
+At its base is the Gajendra Pith, a plinth with 148 life-sized elephants weighing a total of 3000 tons.